-Two Ethernet cables are included for connection to a Local Area Network (LAN) or directly to a computer.
-Part number 392-10108 is a 5-meter cable terminated on both ends with a male Turck connector; one end plugs into the LI-7550 Analyzer Interface Unit, and the other end plugs into the Ethernet Adapter Cable.
-Part number 392-10107 is a short Ethernet adapter cable that is terminated with an RJ-45 connector, and is used to connect the 5-meter Ethernet cable to an Ethernet wall socket or into your computer's Ethernet port.
+Ethernet cables are included for connection to a Local Area Network (LAN) or directly to a computer.
+Part 616-06116 is a standard Ethernet cable (RJ45 connector on both ends), 2.1 meters in length.
+This cable can be used to connect a computer to the system Ethernet switch or to a port inside the LI-7550 Analyzer Interface Unit.
+Part 392-10108 is a 5-meter cable terminated on both ends with a male 8-pin Turck® connector; one end plugs into the LI-7550 Analyzer Interface Unit, and the other end plugs into the Ethernet Adapter Cable.
+Part 392-10107 is a short Ethernet adapter cable that is terminated with an RJ45 connector, and is used to connect the 5-meter Ethernet cable to an Ethernet wall socket or into your computer's Ethernet port.